Paris – 27 Mar 2019

 In total, 1.6 million tonnes of CO2 were saved by BlaBlaCar carpoolers in 2018, thanks to the relative efficiency of filled cars versus alternative modes of transport, members’ improved driving behaviors whilst carpooling, and the informal carpooling inspired by BlaBlaCar outside the platform.

-- Total CO2 savings: 1.6 million tonnes of CO2 saved by carpooling in 2018 – equal to the CO2 absorbed in a year by a forest the size of 730,000 football pitches
+- Total CO2 savings: 1.6 million tonnes of CO2 saved by carpooling in 2018 – equal to the CO2 emitted in a year by road traffic in Paris.

 - 3.9 people per car: the average car occupancy rate on BlaBlaCar (vs 1.9 people per car without BlaBlaCar).